cloudControl/documentation/Guides/PHP/HelloWorld.md

-#Deploying a Silex application on cloudControl
+#Deploying a Silex application on dotCloud

 [Silex] is a PHP microframework for PHP 5.3.
 It is inspired by sinatra and built on the shoulders of Symfony2 and Pimple.

-In this tutorial we're going to show you how to deploy a Silex application on [cloudControl].
+In this tutorial we're going to show you how to deploy a Silex application on [dotCloud].
 You can find the [source code on Github][example-app] and check out the [php buildpack] for supported features.